Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 From the Bargain Bin: Thinking of heading out to the wilderness?
 Although I like to hike, I usually do not stray too far from the beaten path.
 I typically grab my hiking boots, a camera, my cell phone, some Kashi bars (protein and fiber bars) and water and plus lightweight pack filled with gear.
 Here are some of the prepping items that are useful outdoors.

 3M Heavy Duty All-Weather Duct Tape: This heavy duty duct tape happens to be a favorite in our household.
-On the other hand, we also keep a supply of this less expensive duct tape (about $16 for three, 60 yard rolls) on hand for day-to-day use: Intertape Fix-It DUCTape 63 60-yard rolls.
+On the other hand, we also keep a supply of this less expensive duct tape on hand for day-to-day use: Intertape Fix-It DUCTape 63 60-yard rolls.

 Military Prismatic Sighting Compass w/ Pouch: You need a compass and you also need to know how to use it.
 This is a great option for your first compass.
 Practice in you neighborhood, at the local park and on the trails so you know how to use it and to find your way back home (or to camp).